jparr721/Lazarus/DOCUMENTATION.md

 # Documentation
 Documentation is added at sufficient milestones.

+## December 11th, 2018
+With the simulation almost complete I have finally been able to look back towards how this device will run.
+I have also figured out how I would like to implement my hardware component.
+The codebase will undergo some pretty heavy changes over the next few weeks.

 ## October 25th, 2018
 - For nn impl, you can check for overfitting to determine if it's actually learning.
 - Use a ADALINE to start